 For LCRB ≤ LCRB,Max/2 rounded up to the next integer, RBStart,Low ≤ RBStart,Inner ≤ RBStart,High

-Where Outer RB allocation range is all allocations which are not Inner RB allocation
+Where Outer RB allocation range is all allocations which are not Inner RB allocation.

+When multiple transmissions are scheduled and time multiplexed in a slot, the MPR is evaluated for each type and the maximum value over the transmissions is then applicable for the entire slot.

 For the UE maximum output power modified by MPR, the power limits specified in subclause 6.2.5 apply.